How to Spend a Day in Woodland

-Woodland is an agricultural town surrounded by lush farmland and pastoral scenery.
-Best of all, it has easy access to farm-fresh produce, locally-made wine, and other gourmet food items like olive oil and honey.
-In fact, Woodland has been named and official “Bee City” for its efforts to support pollinators by planting bee-friendly plants in urban areas.
+Speaking of honey, Woodland has been named an official “Bee City” for its efforts to support pollinators by planting bee-friendly plants in urban areas.
 It’s also host to the California Honey Festival, an annual event celebrating the humble honey bee.

 Step Back in Time

 Woodland is proud of its heritage, and you can learn about its past at several popular museums.
-The Heidrick Ag History Museum features antique tractors and Reiff’s Gas Station Museum showcases vintage cars and automobile memorabilia.
-The Woodland Opera House, a registered historic landmark and state park, was built in the 19th century and still operates to this day.
-The Gibson House, built in 1857, has period furnishings and agricultural tools, not to mention lovely gardens.
+The California Agriculture Museum features an entire collection of antique tractors and a blacksmith shop.
+The Woodland Opera House, a registered historic landmark and state park, was built in the 19th century and still operates to this day, featuring Broadway-style musical productions and youth theater.
+The Gibson House, built in 1857, is a historic home with period furnishings and agricultural tools, not to mention lovely gardens.
+You can also take a self-guided walking tour of the historic downtown area, viewing notable buildings and Victorian homes along the way.

 Woodland has no shortage of shops so you can engage in a bit of retail therapy!
-Historic Main Street has several charming boutiques, including Serendipity Boutique, which has farmhouse style home décor and accessories; The Nest, which sells antiques and locally-made handicrafts; and Haven Boutique known for its women’s clothing and accessories.
+Historic Main Street has several charming boutiques, including The Nest, which sells antiques and locally-made handicrafts and Haven Boutique, known for its women’s clothing and accessories.
+Kulture is a vibrant shop specializing in handcrafted ceramics and gifts with a Latin flair.
 If you’re into thrifting, you’ll hit the jackpot in Woodland, as it has plenty of second-hand and consignment shops featuring everything from clothing to furniture to books.
-Have a sweet tooth?
-Check out Sawyer’s Sweet Shop, which has every type of candy imaginable and also offers subscription boxes for true aficionados.

 Taste Wine (or Beer!)